zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 **Constraints:**

-- You MUST read and follow the PR description guidelines in [docs/PR.md](../../docs/PR.md) when creating pull requests
+- You MUST read and follow the PR description guidelines in [docs/PR.md](../../docs/PR.md) when creating pull requests & commits
+- You SHOULD include checklist items from [docs/PR.md](../../docs/PR.md) to validate the pull request description
 - You MUST check that all tasks are complete before proceeding
 - You MUST reference your notes for the issue you are creating a pull request for
 - You MUST NOT commit changes until builds AND tests have been verified because committing broken code can disrupt the development workflow and introduce bugs into the codebase